 Teresa Wełmińska is an actress and director.
-She graduated from the Medical Vocational School of Cracow, in 1976 – 1990 she collaborated with Tadeusz Kantor and performed in the Cricot 2 Theater; since 1992, together with Andrzej Wełmiński, she realizes artistic projects, shows and theater workshops.
+She graduated from the Medical Vocational School of Krakow.
+From 1976 to 1990 she collaborated with Tadeusz Kantor and performed in the Cricot 2 Theatre.
+Since 1992, together with Andrzej Wełmiński, she realizes artistic projects, shows and theatre workshops.

 Andrzej Wełmiński is an actor and director.
 He worked with Tadeusz Kantor from 1973 to 1990, and participated in all productions and tours of the Cricot Theatre 2.
 He graduated in 1977 in Graphic Arts at the Academy of Fine Arts in Krakow.
 As an artist he uses various media (drawing, painting, photography, objects and installations) and is associated with Foksal Gallery and Krzysztofory Gallery.
 Together with his wife Teresa, he has co-authored numerous shows represented in European theatres and festivals, including “Pages from the Book of…” (2012), for which he was awarded Best Actor and Best Production at the Istrapolitana Festival in Bratislava.